Kulah khud: Form and origin

-Khula Khud helmets originated in Central Asia and Turkestan, they were worn by Persian Empire and Mughal Empire soldiers in the eighteenth centuries.
+Khula Khud helmets originated in Iran and spread to Central Asia and Turkestan; they were worn by Persian Empire and Mughal Empire soldiers in the eighteenth centuries.
 Made of steel, these bowl-shaped helmets were designed as either low and flat, or high and pointed.
 They sometimes contained a spike socket at the top of the helmet, which resembles a spearhead with a cross-like section.
 Two or three plume holders were attached on either side of the skull, used to mount feathers from birds such as the egret.

 The helmet had an iron-and-brass or brass-and-copper aventail that hung at the base of the helmet to protect the neck, shoulders and the temple of the face.
 Sometimes, the aventail extended down to cover the eyes and the nose.
 The low end of the aventail was often shaped in a zig-zag triangular pattern (vandyked).

 A bar made of iron or steel was attached to the front of the helmet with a bracket and could be adjusted in position – so when not in use, it could slide upward and fasten with a link, a hook, or a set screw.
 The two ends of the bar expanded into leaf-shaped plates, forming a finial.
 In some Indian tops, the lower end of the bar was designed as a large crescent-shaped metal guard that protected most of the face below the eye level.
 One rare version of the helmet included three irons protecting the nose and the cheeks.